Bulmer family

-The Bulmer family were a noble family of Norman England, resident in Yorkshire.
+The Bulmer family were an Anglo Saxon noble family that survived and prospered in Norman England after the conquest; they were resident in Yorkshire.
 The family takes their name from Bulmer, North Yorkshire.
-The name Bulmer comes from English "Bull mere", a lake frequented by a bull, and is an Anglicised form of Gaelic "Búir na mara" (literally meaning "roar of the sea") from the Celtic tribe Brigantes during their occupation of the area.
+The exact origin of the Bulmer name itself is uncertain but it has been suggested that it could come from the old English "Bull mere", a lake frequented by a bull.
+Another possible origin is found in the “Historical Notes of the Baronial House of Bulmer".
+This records that the name Bulmer is derived from the Norse 'Bolvar' (or Bule-maere in Anglo-Saxon) meaning Illustrious Bull, one of Odin's titles.
 Ansketil de Bulmer was the first documented member of the Bulmer family who lived in the area in the twelfth century with the current spelling.

 Bulmer of Bulmer and Brancepeth

 Ansketil served as Sheriff of Yorkshire.
 The surname Bulmer is the subject of much discussion as it is believed that they were an aristocratic family of Anglo-Saxon origin who retained their status after the Norman Conquest of 1066.
 It is believed that the Bulmers were related to the Anglo-Saxon noble Liulf, (Ligulf, Luigulf, etc.), who was the first member of the Lumley family.
-Liulf was murdered at Gateshead in 1081 by the retainers of William Walcher, the first Norman Bishop of Durham.
+Liulf was murdered at Gateshead in 1081 by the retainers of Walcher, the first Norman Bishop of Durham.
 The Domesday Book of 1086 lists the lord of the manor of Bulmer in Yorkshire as Nigel Fossard who held it from Robert, Count of Mortain, half-brother of William the Conqueror.
 In 1066 the Anglo-Saxon lord of Bulmer was Luigulf.
 At some time the lord adopted the surname of "de Bulmer" from his principal manor and seat.

 The de Bulmers are thought to have continued as tenants of the Normans who inherited Liulf's land in Yorkshire.
 At sometime in the twelfth century Ansketil Bulmer is said to have married the daughter of the lord of the manor of Brancepeth near Durham and their son Bertram Bulmer, who succeeded him as Sheriff, inherited this property.
 Later the Bulmer heiress married into the powerful Norman family of de Neville, who thus inherited Brancepeth Castle and other estates including Raby Castle, the oldest part of which, the Saxon "Bulmer Tower", is inscribed with the initials BB supposed to signify Bertram Bulmer.
 To memorialise the important marriage, the de Neville family adopted a bull as their canting crest and for their seal.
 A sculpted escutcheon in the inner gateway of Raby Castle (?) displays a lion rampant, supposed by Surtees (1920) to be the Bulmer arms of Gules billettée or, a lion rampant of the second.